 Brenda Sue saw yet another side of Ben.
 She couldn’t speak, had Down syndrome and a severe intellectual disability, but she knew how to get to him.
 She was the only person I ever saw him get mad at.
 Sometimes she’d sit across from him at lunch, then grin as she shoved the table into his belly.
 Or she’d sneak up behind him in the hall, drop orange peels down his back, then scamper away, laughing.
 Ben, enraged, would cry out, but that only encouraged her.
 She reminded him of the small, agile antagonists who had been getting the better of him all his life.

 Even after a year in the assembly area, Ben’s productivity was low, and his finished glasses were often smeared with dried glue, so we decided to try him in the grouting area.
 When he was gluing small pieces of glass, the tremor in his hands was sometimes noticeable; but it turned out that grouting, with all its rubbing and pressing, helped to steady his hands.
 He learned quickly, moving from small glasses to larger, more difficult ones.
 Every day he told Molly, the grouting supervisor at the time, how much he enjoyed being on this crew.
 He was so eager that for the first few weeks he’d hurry downstairs after his 10:00-10:30 class, whip on his coveralls, work for five minutes, take his coveralls off, wash up, then hurry back upstairs in time for 10:45 break.
 He knew we were giving him the most challenging glasses, and he was proud of his work.
 One day he did a perfect job grouting one of our design glasses, which had a large red heart surrounded by all white pieces.
-He bought this glass himself and put it in his locker at work.
+He bought this glass himself and put it in a locker at work.
 On Valentine’s Day he took it home and surprised his wife.

 After a few months he was completing nine or ten glasses a day.
 He was probably capable of fifteen or more, but in the afternoons he practically stopped working.
 His mind would wander, and Molly had to push to keep him moving at all.